MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CloudPrint/New-MgBetaPrintPrinterTaskTrigger.md

 Currently, only one task trigger can be specified per printer, but this limit might be removed in the future.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgPrintPrinterTaskTrigger](/powershell/module/Microsoft.Graph.Devices.CloudPrint/New-MgPrintPrinterTaskTrigger?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)